Have you ever used Firewire audio interfaces?

 In passive mode, thunderbolt 3 provides a top speed of 20Gbp, while the active thunderbolt 3 cables provides 40Gbps speed.

 Thunderbolt 3 can be used for several type of data transfer works and also works as USB-C cables.
 Even USB-C Cables can be used as thunderbolt 3 as long as you use good quality cables.

 Any USB-C device can be used with a Thunderbolt 3 port so you can use USB-C audio interfaces like Motu M-4 with any computer that has a thunderbolt-3 connection.

 But, Thunderbolt 3 devices can not be used with USB-C ports as they use discrete Thunderbolt chips to function.

 Firewire To Thunderbolt 3 USB-C On iMac and other Apple computers

-This process is done by one of my friend who had tried to connect his MOTU 896 Firewire with his latest 2019 edition iMac.
+This process is done by one of my friends who had tried to connect his MOTU 896 Firewire with his latest 2020 edition iMac.

 He had researched with handful of adapters by purchasing and returning them on Amazon and other marketplaces, and finally got the audio interface working smoothly.

 To go with the same process you’ll need 3 things,